Hammertoe Surgery

 The telltale signs of hammertoe include the following:

-One or more toes bend upward at the first “knuckle” joint of the toe, also known as the PIP joint.
+One or more toes bend upward at the toe’s first “knuckle” joint, also known as the PIP joint.

 Blisters or calluses have formed in the spot(s) where your toe(s) rub against your shoes.